-Join Jess Chadwick for an in-depth discussion in this video Serve static files, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Serve static files, part of Learning ASP.NET Core MVC.

 - [Instructor] In this video, I'm going to show you…how to use ASP.NET Core middleware…to start responding to requests…with static content such as HTML pages and CSS.…Take a look at the Artifacts folder…in chapter one of your exercise files…and look in the site folder.…This folder contains all of the static HTML and CSS…for the Explore California site that I showed earlier.…I'll use this static content as the first thing…that we host in this new…ASP.NET Core application I'm building.…